bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-09-newsletter.md

   signatures that only require interaction from a dynamic subset of those signers.
-The signatures are indistinguishable onchain from schnorr signatures created by single-sig users and scriptless multisignature users, improving privacy and fungibility.
+The signatures are indistinguishable onchain from schnorr signatures created by single-sig users and scriptless multisignature users, improving privacy and fungibility. {% assign timestamp="42:24" %}

 - **Optimistic verification of zero-knowledge proofs using CAT, MATT, and Elftrace:**
   Johan T. Halseth [posted][halseth zkelf] to Delving Bitcoin to announce that his tool, [Elftrace][], now has the ability to verify zero-knowledge (ZK) proofs.
-For this to be useful onchain, both [OP_CAT][topic op_cat] and the [MATT][topic acc] proposed soft forks would need to be activated.
+For this to be useful onchain, both [OP_CAT][topic op_cat] and the [MATT][topic acc] proposed soft forks would need to be activated. {% assign timestamp="50:40" %}

 ## Bitcoin Core PR Review Club